 - Sandal rites over the symbolic footprints of the Prophet Muhammad (PBUH).

 - Banners and bunting in homes, mosques and other buildings.

 - Communal meeting meals in mosques and other community places.

-- Special arrangements to listen the deeds and teachings of holy propphet.
+- Special arrangements to listen to the deeds and teachings of the holy prophet.